College of Education and Human Sciences

 • First-year experience initiatives to facilitate successful transition of both high school students and transfer students to a large university and into their new academic college home.

-• Deliberate leadership development and coaching through the first-year experience courses, the Freshman Scholar Leaders program, Emerging Leaders initiatives, Ambassador peer mentors, Student Council and other intentional student organization activities.
+• Deliberate leadership development and coaching through first-year experience courses (UNIV 1111 and EDHS 1111), Emerging Leaders initiatives, Ambassador peer mentors, CEHS Student Council, our residential Living Learning Program, and other intentional student organization activities.

 • Integrated career development throughout both curricular and co-curricular experiences to effectively develop career readiness skills and link students’ education with their career goals and destinations.